sini/nixkraken/docs/src/dev/tests/writing.md

    }
    ```

-2. As an attribute set with `machine` and `extraOptions` attributes, respectively used as the test machine NixOS module and additional [test options][nixos-manual-tests-options]
+2. As an attribute set with `machine` and `extraOptions` attributes, respectively used as the test machine NixOS module and additional [test options][nixos-manual-tests-opts]

    ```nix
    {